Mukul1127/Minecraft-Java-Flags/README.md

 >
 > 3. Allocate more RAM and more `ConcGCThreads` than you normally would for other GC.
 >
-> 4. ZGC does not play well with `AllocatePrefetchStyle=3`, hence setting it to 1 overrides the previous entry.
+> 4. ZGC doesn't support `AllocatePrefetchStyle=3`, hence setting it to 1 overrides the previous entry.
 Remove the old one if you want.

 <br/>